-Religious Studies offers courses in world religious traditions, with particular commitments to biblical and South Asian traditions, religion in America, and religion’s place in modern societies.
-Courses are offered from a variety of disciplinary perspectives and methodologies and encourage collaboration with other areas of study.
+Religious Studies offers courses in world religious traditions, with a particular commitment to biblical and South Asian traditions, religion in America, and the place of religion in modern societies.
+Courses involve a variety of disciplinary perspectives and methodologies and encourage collaboration with other areas of study.
 The integrative courses foster this focus on multiple ways of knowing and methods of inquiry in related fields.
 Students acquire a deep sense of the interconnections between systems of thought and practice, both past and present.
-They learn to approach other traditions with critical respect and to pose the same questions about human destiny to their own traditions.
+They learn to approach other traditions with critical respect and to pose the same questions about human destiny in their own traditions.

 By the end of the junior year and in consultation with the chair, each student defines a field of special competence (e.g., religion and social change, religious art, Buddhist studies, anthropological approaches to religion, Jewish studies, women and religion, and mysticism and philosophy).
 Before graduating, students must complete three courses relevant to this field.
 These courses need not be in Religious Studies.
-For example, a student whose field of special competence is religion and film may satisfy this requirement with film courses from Culture and Media; another student, focusing on religion in the Americas, may satisfy the requirement by taking courses in the history or literature of the Americas.
+For example, a student whose field of special competence is religion and film can satisfy this requirement with film courses from Culture and Media; another student who focuses on religion in the Americas can satisfy the requirement by taking courses in the history or literature of the Americas.

 Students interested in Religious Studies within the context of a Liberal Arts degree can work with their advisor and the program Director to design a course sequence.
 An example of a guided area of study for Liberal Arts majors can be found on the Curriculum page.
 Students